sundarvc/java-oauth2-oidc-spring-rest-keycloak/README.md

 # oauth-demo
-REST API with Oauth and SAML
+REST API with Oauth and OIDC

 Version 0.1